The following sections describe how to design a highly available system and define replication schemes:

 For the initial setup, you create the standby database by duplicating the active database with the

 ALTER ACTIVE STANDBY PAIR statements can be executed only on the active database.
 If

 ALTER ACTIVE STANDBY PAIR is executed on the active database, then the standby database must be regenerated by duplicating the active database.
 All subscribers must also be regenerated from the standby database.
 See "Duplicating a database".

 Read-only subscribers can be created only by duplicating the standby database.
 If the standby database is unavailable, then the read-only subscribers can be created by duplicating the active database.
 See "Duplicating a database".

 You can specify at most 127 subscriber databases.

 Replication from the standby database to the read-only subscribers occurs asynchronously.

-Writes on replicated tables are not allowed on the standby database or the subscriber databases.
+Write operations on replicated tables are not allowed on the standby database or the subscriber databases.
 However, operations on sequences and XLA bookmarks are allowed on the standby database and the subscriber databases.
-Reads are also allowed.
+Read operations are also allowed.